 People are targeted at cash machines by criminals who distract users and steal their card or cash.
-Fraudsters also fit devices to the machines that trap bank cards, copy the card details and record the PIN.
-You must be vigilant when taking money out of a cash machine and not let anyone distract you.
+Fraudsters also fit devices to the machines that trap bank cards, copy the card details and record the PIN number.
+You must be vigilant when taking money out of a cash machine, don't let anyone distract you.

-Criminals may try to see your PIN as you enter it; they may use a hidden camera or stand nearby.
+Criminals may try to see your PIN number as you enter it; they may use a hidden camera or stand nearby.
 They then attempt to get your card.

-They might try and make conversation with you when you are withdrawing money to distract you whilst they or their accomplice takes your card or cash.
+They might try and make conversation with you when you are withdrawing money to distract you while they or their accomplice takes your card or cash.
 Criminals have also been known to drop cash on the floor to ask you if it is yours, diverting your attention.
-They may have fitted a device on the cash machine which either clones your card or retains your card.
+They may have fitted a device on the cash machine which clones your card.
+They could have a device fitted which retains your card.
 If your card is trapped in a cash machine by a criminal device, you may leave it unattended to report inside the bank or leave.
 The criminal will then retrieve the device and your card.